 In April 2017, Sherry Qureshy and his wife Sara, founded Halal Socks.
 The idea behind the Muslim-inspired festive socks began when Sara struggled to find a suitable Eid gift for her husband.
 Hear the story of how they started the business and why this means more then just wearing cool looking socks.

+The Qureshys explain how Halal Socks got on the prime minister’s feet.
+Twice.
 It’s no longer surprising when Prime Minister Justin Trudeau’s socks make headlines.
 There were Star Wars socks for May the Fourth, a NATO-themed pair for a leaders summit and maple leaves for Live with Kelly and Ryan .

 It is a piece of clothing usually condemned to the lowest drawers and recesses of the wardrobe.
 Sometimes left in the hallway, under the bed, on the steps, even in the sand box of children’s’ parks.
 It seems nobody gives two hoots about the neglected pair…